skovaka/uncalled4/scripts/README.md

 # Uncalled4 Utility Scripts

 ## bamprep.py
+Run on basecalled read alignments to label multimapping reads with "mv:" and "ts:" tags required for Uncalled4 alignment, which are otherwise only included on primary alignments.

 ```
 usage: bamprep.py [-h] [-e EXT] [-m] [-t THREADS] [-o OUTFILE] infiles [infiles ...]